typesupply/opentype-cookbook/readme.md

 - known bugs of implementations (why: not something I want to keep up to date)

-# Copyrights, Credits, etc.
+# Thanks

+Thanks to the Adobe Type Department for developing the .fea syntax.
+It gets criticized from time to time, but it is actually a great abstraction of the GSUB, GPOS and GDEF binary data structures.
+I've tried, and failed, to invent a better syntax several times. .fea is hard to beat.
+Thanks Adobe!

+# Licenses, Copyrights and Credits

 (Please note that the following license statement is a draft.
 I'm still thinking this through.
 For now, consider this document Copyright Type Supply LLC.)

 The text of this document, except the code samples, is licensed as [Creative Commons Attribution-NonCommercial-ShareAlike](http://creativecommons.org/licenses/by-nc-sa/3.0/).

 The code samples are released into the public domain.
-You may use them in modify them, use them in commercial fonts and distribute them without attribution.
+You may modify them, use them in commercial fonts and distribute them without attribution.
 You may not claim authorship of the original code or patent or copyright the original code.

+The demo font included with this document is copyright Type Supply LLC.
+It may be used for reference only.
+You may not modify, extend, convert or sell it.
+I have used one of the fonts developed by my foundry so that there would be a high-quality example for you to study.
+Please be courteous.

 The Adobe Feature File Syntax is copyright Adobe Systems Incorporated.